ajmal017/qa-tools/readme.md

     ```
     ![% USO vs. Seasonality](images/uso_seasonality.png)

-    Perhaps selling some USO during late summer is a good idea...
+    Perhaps selling some USO during late summer is a good idea.
+As least as while the crude oil futures market is contango.

 #### TODO:
 * Additional breadth/internal indicators